cloud8421/claudio-ortolina.org/content/posts/building-my-own-music-library-application.md

   Reflections on building a music management application in Phoenix LiveView
 ---

-{{< image src="/img/building-my-own-music-library-application/commits-over-time.png" alt="A screenshot of the commit activity over time for my application, showing weekly work without interruptions." >}}

-Over the past year I've consistently worked on the most ambitious personal project I've ever tackled: an application to manage my physical music collection.
+Over the past year and a half I've consistently worked on the most ambitious personal project I've ever tackled: an application to manage my physical music collection.

 I wrote about collecting records and buying music [here](/posts/a-great-music-system/) - feel free to read that first for a rationale.

-I've recently crossed the 15k LOC mark (between implementation and tests) which is by no means a large application, but it's enough to start reflecting on the road so far and what lies ahead.
+It's now large enough to start reflecting on architecture, learnings, and the road ahead.

+## Use cases

+- Track records I have, with plenty of **useful metadata**.
+- Track records I want to buy.
+- Instead of adding record metadata by hand, leverage the [MusicBrainz](https://musicbrainz.org) API and dataset.
+When MusicBrainz doesn't have the record I need, I just create it there, and it's instantly available in my application.
+- Integration with [Last.fm](https://last.fm): scrobble records I listen to, and pull my scrobbling history for further analysis.
+- Add records by search or barcode scan (useful when buying bundles).
+- Group records by arbitrary criteria (I called them sets), e.g. all autographed ones.
+- Write notes about records and artists.
+- Ask any question about an artist or record, via a careful integration of AI.

 ## Goals